docker-archive/classicswarm/docs/multihost-networking-tutorial.md

 **And voilà !**

 Once this overlay is created, add `--net=net` to the command `swarm-docker run --rm -it debian bash` and all your containers will be able to communicate natively as if they were on the same LAN.
 The default network is 10.0.0.0/24.
-The option `--subnet` allow to specify a subnetwork, i.e., `swarm-docker network create -d overlay --subnet 192.168.0.0/16 custom-subnet`.
+The option `--subnet` allows to specify a subnetwork, i.e., `swarm-docker network create -d overlay --subnet 192.168.0.0/16 custom-subnet`.
 It then is possible to specify a static IP address to a container with the option `--ip`, i.e., `swarm-docker run --rm -it --net=custom-subnet --ip=192.168.0.13 debian bash`.